TheOdinProject/curriculum/web_development_101/project_installations.md

 You can install Ubuntu alongside Windows on your machine by dual booting.
 This essentially means when you boot up your computer you will be brought to a screen that will allow you to choose which operating system you want to use, either your Windows operating system or your new linux operating system.
 [Here](https://www.youtube.com/watch?v=hOz66FC0pWU) is a guide of how to set this up.

 #### Pros
-* Gives you access to both Windows and Linux
+* Gives you access to both Windows and Linux.
 * This option will yield the best performance from Ubuntu as it will be installed directly on your hard drive.
-* You can customise as you like with different text editors etc
+* You can customise as you like with different text editors etc.

 #### Cons
 * Messing up your Windows installation is a possibility when setting your computer up to dual boot, and while it's easily avoided complete beginners should take care.